Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lead Poisoning

 - Aggressive behavior up to biting fits

-- Seizures that can develop into status epilepticus
+- Convulsions, which can develop into status epilepticus

-- In puppies, growth disorders and delayed neurological development can occur
+- In puppies, Growth disorders and delayed neurological development may occur

 ChronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. lead poisoning often manifests more subtly: